nielsenjared/nielsenjared.github.io/content/blog/data-structure-tree-javascript/index.md

 > ... every node of a tree is the root of some subtree contained in the whole tree.
 The number of subtrees of a node is called the _degree_ of that node.
 A node of degree zero is called a _terminal node_, or sometimes a _leaf_.
 A nonterminal node is often called a _branch node_.

 The top node of a tree is called the root.
 The top?
 Yes, computer scientists draw their trees upside down.
 Knuth initially proposed trees be drawn as they are found in nature, but discovered that, as is true of most academics, his colleagues were set in their ways.
 He theorizes that the convention to draw trees upside down is due to the way we write, starting at the top of the page.
 I also think it’s due to gravity and ergonomics: it’s easier to draw a downstroke than an upstroke.
-I digress.
-Back to data structures.
+I digress...

 Like a tree, the relationship between nodes is _familial_: if a node is connected to a node above it, that node is its parent and it is the child.
-Any node can be a parent, but if a node does not connect to any children, then it is considered a _terminal_, or _leaf_ node.
+Any node can be a parent, but if a node does not connect to any children, then it is considered a _terminal_, or _leaf_, node.
 Why?
 Because at the end of a branch is a leaf.
 What are siblings?
 Child nodes that share a parent.

-The connection between nodes is an edge and the sequence of edges that connects two nodes is a _path_.
+The connection between nodes is an _edge_ and the sequence of edges that connects two nodes is a _path_.

 You use trees everyday: the file system on your computer is a tree.
 Folders nested in folders.
 That’s why it’s called the ‘root’ directory.